santiagobarreda/brms_tools/docs/index.md

 Each chapter of the book presents a different regression model design concept:

-Chapter 1: Basic introduction to regression models and statistics
+Chapter 1: Inspecting a single group of observations: Introduction to regression models

-Chapter 2: Introduction to Bayesian multilevel models
+Chapter 2: Inspecting a ‘single group’ of observations using a Bayesian multilevel model

-Chapter 3: Categorical predictors
+Chapter 3: Comparing two groups of observations: Factors and contrasts

-Chapter 4: Combining multiple categorical predictors (interactions)
+Chapter 4: Comparing many groups: ANOVA and interactions

-Chapter 5: Continuous predictors, and how these interact with categorical predictors
+Chapter 5: Continuous predictors and their interactions with factors

-Chapter 6: Random effects
+Chapter 6: Random slopes and multiple random effects

 If you have any comments or suggestions please let me know, and if you find any errors definitely let me know!